 23. Give parents a work email and work phone number that can be used to report any bullying issues and keep the lines of communication open

-25. Make bullying a part of the daily lessons.
+25. Include bullying in the daily lessons.
 Discuss how to develop positive friendships and avoid tearing others down.

-Bullying is a painful part of growing up, but with these tips you can help confront the issue head on and hopefully eliminate it before it gets out of control.
-Give these tips for stopping and preventing a bully a try and see if they don’t offer some relief.
+Bullying is a painful part of growing up, but with these tips, you can help confront the issue head-on and hopefully eliminate it before it gets out of control.
+Give these tips for stopping and preventing a bully and see if they don’t offer some “don’ts.

 Be sure to pin this to your Pinterest Board: